-Cybercriminals register hundreds of thousands of look-alike domains every year to impersonate reputable brands and make a profit.
-These domains are used for a variety of attacks including phishing emails, fraudulent websites, web traffic diversion, and malware delivery.
+Cybercriminals register hundreds of thousands of look-alike domains each year to impersonate reputable brands and generate profit.
+These domains support a wide range of attacks, including phishing emails, fraudulent websites, traffic diversion, and malware distribution.

 Distribution of Common Threat Types